jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 You can still access this application from your Web client (e.g. Web browser) and view the data.

-Once again, SBDG is providing you with tremendous power and convenience that you may not be aware of.
+Once again, [spring-boot-gemfire-name] is providing you with tremendous power and convenience that you may not be aware of.